tldr-pages/tldr/pdf/README.md

 - [ ] Add an index page for easier navigation.

 - [ ] Make first argument simpler - Just require the name of the OS, instead of path to directory.

+- [ ] Include OS information at the beginning.